ishankakodkar/Machine-Learning/neural_networks/cnn/README.md

-# Convolutional Neural Networks (CNNs) for Financial Time-Series
+# Convolutional Neural Network (CNN) for Financial Time Series

-Convolutional Neural Networks (CNNs) are a class of deep neural networks most commonly applied to analyzing visual imagery.
-However, their ability to detect patterns in spatial data can be extended to time-series data, making them a powerful tool in quantitative finance.

-## How CNNs Work on Time-Series Data

-Instead of looking for patterns in a 2D grid of pixels (an image), we can use a 1D CNN to look for patterns in a sequence of data (a time-series).
-The core idea is to use **convolutional filters** (or kernels) that slide across the time-series to detect specific patterns or features.

-For example, a filter might learn to recognize a "head and shoulders" pattern or a specific type of volatility spike in a sequence of stock prices.
-The network can then use the presence or absence of these detected patterns to make a prediction.

-## Structure for Time-Series
+Convolutional Neural Networks (CNNs or ConvNets), while traditionally famous for their performance in computer vision, are also highly effective for sequence data, including financial time series.
+By using 1D convolutional layers, CNNs can learn to recognize patterns (like bullish or bearish chart patterns) over a fixed window of time-series data.

+## Mathematical Formulation

+A 1D CNN applies a set of learnable filters (or kernels) to a sequence of data.
+Each filter slides across the sequence, performing a convolution operation to create a feature map that highlights specific patterns.

+### 1. The Convolution Operation (1D)

+A filter is a small vector of weights.
+The convolution operation involves sliding this filter over the input sequence and, at each position, computing the dot product between the filter and the portion of the sequence it is currently covering.

+For an input sequence \( S \) and a filter \( F \) of size \( k \), the output feature map \( O \) at position \( t \) is:

+\[ O_t = g \left( \sum_{i=1}^{k} S_{t+i-1} \cdot F_i + b \right) \]

+Where:
+-   \( g \) is an activation function (typically ReLU).
+-   \( b \) is a bias term.

+The filter's weights are learned during training via backpropagation.
+The network learns filters that activate when they detect specific patterns (e.g., a sharp increase, a period of low volatility) in the input data.

+### 2. Pooling Layers

+After a convolution, it is common to use a pooling layer (e.g., **Max Pooling**) to downsample the feature map.
+A 1D max pooling layer slides a window over the feature map and, for each window, outputs only the maximum value.

+Pooling serves two main purposes:
+1.  **Reduces Dimensionality:** It makes the representation smaller and more manageable.
+2.  **Creates Translational Invariance:** It makes the network robust to the exact position of a pattern in the input sequence.
+A pattern detected at the beginning of a window will produce the same output as one detected at the end.

+### 3. Architecture

-A typical 1D CNN for financial forecasting includes:
+A typical 1D CNN for time series consists of:

-1.  **Convolutional Layers:** Apply filters to the input time-series to create feature maps.
-These layers are designed to learn local patterns (e.g., patterns over a few days).
-2.  **Pooling Layers:** Down-sample the feature maps, reducing their dimensionality and allowing the network to make its pattern detection more robust to small shifts in time.
+1. One or more `Conv1D` and `MaxPooling1D` layers to form the convolutional base for feature extraction.
+2. A `Flatten` layer to convert the 2D feature maps into a 1D vector.
-3.  **Fully Connected Layers:** The final layers of the network, which take the high-level features detected by the convolutional layers and use them to make a final prediction (e.g., classifying the next day's price movement).
+3. One or more `Dense` layers (an MLP) to interpret the extracted features and make a final prediction.

 ## Application in Finance

--   **Pattern Recognition in Price Charts:** Automatically detect technical analysis patterns that traders traditionally look for manually.
+-   **Pattern Recognition:** Automatically detect and learn technical chart patterns (e.g., head and shoulders, flags) from raw price data.
--   **Volatility Forecasting:** Predict future volatility by identifying patterns in historical price fluctuations.
+-   **Volatility Forecasting:** Predict future volatility by learning from patterns in historical price changes.
--   **Feature Extraction:** Use the convolutional layers as a sophisticated feature engineering tool to feed into other models, like LSTMs.

-CNNs are particularly useful for capturing short-term, local patterns in data, and they can be computationally more efficient than recurrent architectures for certain tasks.
+-   **Signal Generation:** Classify a sequence of market data as a "buy," "sell," or "hold" signal.